yildim61/AkakceCaseStudy/README.md

-This project created for Akakce.
+This project is created for Akakce.

 ## Development